Home

 Line

-One of the sons, Charles E. Greuter, was born February 21, 1959.
-He worked for Prudential Insurance of Roseland, NJ and Macy's at Menlo Park Mall.
-He lived in Irvington before moving to Roselle Park where he died June 7, 2011, at the age of 52, after a long illness.
+One of the sons, Charles Edward Greuter, was born February 21, 1959.
+He was known as Chuck.
+He graduated from Irvington High School in 1977 where he was known as "Greuts" and was a member of the National Honor Society.
+He worked for Prudential Insurance of Roseland, New Jersey and Macy's at Menlo Park Mall.
+He lived in Irvington and has not appeared to have married.
+At some point, he moved to Roselle Park where he died June 7, 2011, at the age of 52, after a long illness.
 As per his request, there was no viewing and his remains were cremated.

 Robert and Eleanor were still living in Irvington when Robert died at the age of 66 on July 11, 1982.
 Eleanor moved to Roselle Park in 1987, and was living there when she died at the age of 75 a few days before Christmas on December 21, 1994.
 She and Robert are buried together at Hollywood Memorial Park in Union, New Jersey.